 Zibi is located at the first meeting place of Canada’s three founding nations, the First Nations, the French and the English.
 Many of the National Capital Region’s watershed moments happened right here, from the founding of Canada’s first female union to the construction of the region’s first bridge and the world’s first timber slide.
 Zibi plans on preserving and celebrating our nation’s rich history.

-The Algonquin Anishinaabe nation has long called the Ottawa-Gatineau region home and we are honored to represent and maintain their culture and traditions at Zibi.
+The Algonquin Anishinaabe nation has long called the Ottawa-Gatineau region home.
 Their presence will be felt through street and park names, wayfinding, landscaping and public art.
 The Chaudière Falls (Akikodjiwan Falls in Algonquin) and the Ottawa River (Kichissipi) are just a few of the important waterways that were sources of life and prosperity for the Anishinaabe Peoples.
 Long blocked off from public access, the falls are now home to a public park where locals and tourists can marvel at their natural beauty.

 The first European settlements were established here over 200 years ago and quickly transformed the National Capital Region into a hub of North American lumber, pulp and paper production.
 This site has been at the centre of many of Canada’s industrial milestones, involving key figures from E.B.
 Eddy to Philemon Wright and Jos Montferrand to the Allumettières.

 Dream is one of Canada’s leading real estate companies with approximately $14 billion of assets under management in North America and Europe.
 The scope of the business includes: